 Our aim is to increase the strength of research in the field of dynamics, both at Northwestern and across the US.
 This Research Training Group carries out research in the field of dynamics (a vibrant field, originating with the work of Poincare in celestial mechanics), that describes the time-evolution of mechanical systems and abstract models of such systems.
 This major grant award will also support graduate students, postdocs and many research training activities in the Math Department.

-We place a strong emphasis on training a broad cohort of researchers in dynamical systems, resulting in a stronger, more diverse scientific workforce.
+We emphasize bringing more researchers into dynamical systems to create a strong and educated workforce in this vibrant area of research.
 We include vertically integrated mentoring in all of our programs.
-Improved training in dynamics will lead to greater U.S competitiveness in this internationally visible field, and public lectures lead to broader dissemination of the goals and successes of dynamics research.
+Improved training in dynamics will lead to greater US competitiveness in this internationally visible field, and public lectures lead to broader dissemination of the goals and successes of dynamics research.

 Our Principal Investigators